Emergency Infant Services: Activities

-EIS is a Tulsa charity that provides emergency support for families that are in crises or emergency situations with children aged less than six years of age due to incidents including unemployment or under-employment, illness or injury, spousal and/or child abandonment, and home losses due to natural disasters such as tornadoes, floods or fires.
+EIS is a Tulsa charity that provides emergency support for families with children aged less than six years of age and are in crises or emergency situations, including unemployment or under-employment, illness or injury, spousal and/or child abandonment, and home losses due to natural disasters such as tornadoes, floods, or fires.

-Eighty-five percent of those who use EIS’ services are the working poor, people struggling to make ends meet and occasionally needing "a hand up.".
+Eighty-five percent of those who use EIS’ services are the working poor: people struggling to make ends meet and occasionally needing "a hand up".

 To provide immediate access for needy parents, EIS does not require appointments, income qualification, or complex paperwork to be filled out.

-Immediate and free services are provided for diapers & pull-ups, infant formula, children's & maternity clothing, medications, hygiene items, linens, cribs and child safety seats.
+Immediate and free services are provided for diapers & pull-ups, infant formula, children's & maternity clothing, medications, hygiene items, linens, cribs, and child safety seats.
 EIS also functions as a Tulsa food pantry for baby foods and toddler foods.

-EIS assisted with the creation of infant crisis services in Oklahoma City, Ft.
-Worth, Texas and Houston, Texas.
+EIS assisted with the creation of infant crisis services in Oklahoma City, Oklahoma, Ft.
+Worth, Texas, and Houston, Texas.
 The Tulsa location assists over 1000 infants and toddlers each month.

-Emergency Infant Services provided more than 225,000 diapers, 250,000 pounds of food and 139,000 pounds of formula to area families during 2011.

 Over 900 volunteers in Tulsa support EIS.
 In 2011, EIS provided food, clothing, medical assistance, furniture, car seats, and social services to over 8,235 families with 13,723 infant children.

 Fundraising consists of an endowment from the Tulsa Community Foundation, and fundraisers including "$35,000 in 35 days".

 In 2016–2017, EIS served 10,075 families consisting of 18,805 children providing 690,545 diapers as well as 305,160 bottles of formula.

 Awards

 Oklahoma non-profit Excellence Awards

-Emergency Infant Services is a 2012 finalist for the Oklahoma non-profit Excellence Awards, sponsored by the Oklahoma Center for Non-Profits, a nonprofit organization equipping and strengthening the Oklahoma nonprofit sector through training, consulting, advocacy, membership, networking and awards.
+Emergency Infant Services was a 2012 finalist for the Oklahoma non-profit Excellence Awards, sponsored by the Oklahoma Center for Non-Profits, a nonprofit organization equipping and strengthening the Oklahoma nonprofit sector through training, consulting, advocacy, membership, networking, and awards.

 Champion of children's health

-Emergency Infant Services was a 2011 Finalist for Champion of Children's Health, sponsored by The Champions of Health organization, a program that celebrates people and organizations that are making a positive impact on the health of Oklahoma citizens through innovative programs.
+Emergency Infant Services was a 2011 finalist for Champion of Children's Health, sponsored by the Champions of Health organization, a program that "celebrates people and organizations that are making a positive impact on the health of Oklahoma citizens through innovative programs."

 In 2012, Emergency Infant Services won the Champion of Children's Health award.